 While sheriff of Erie County, New York, Grover Cleveland was also the public executioner and personally hanged two murderers.

-Calvin Coolidge averaged nine hours of sleep a night and took afternoon naps of from two to four hours.
+Calvin Coolidge averaged nine hours of sleep a night and took afternoon naps from two to four hours.

 Herbert Hoover was the first president born west of the Mississippi River.

-During Rutherford B. Hayes’ administration, the first telephone was installed in the White House by Alexander Graham Bell himself.
+During Rutherford B. Hayes’ administration, Alexander Graham Bell himself installed the first telephone in the White House.

 President-elect James A Garfield campaigned for the American presidency from the front porch of his house.

-While president, Warren Harding played golf, poker twice a week, followed baseball and boxing and sneaked off to burlesque shows.
+While president, Warren Harding played golf and poker twice a week, followed baseball and boxing, and sneaked off to burlesque shows.

 Herbert Hoover donated his salary to charity.
 Donald Trump donates his salary to Federal agencies.